MicrosoftDocs/learn/learn-pr/azure/getting-started-with-finops/includes/2-what-is-finops.md

 ## Overview

-The FinOps Foundation defines [FinOps](https://www.finops.org/introduction/what-is-finops/) as “an operational framework and cultural practice which maximizes the business value of cloud, enables timely data-driven decision making, and creates financial accountability through collaboration between engineering, finance, and business teams.”
+The FinOps Foundation defines [FinOps](https://www.finops.org/introduction/what-is-finops/) as "an operational framework and cultural practice which maximizes the business value of cloud, enables timely data-driven decision making, and creates financial accountability through collaboration between engineering, finance, and business teams."

 FinOps supports a cultural shift within organizations, fostering best practices aimed at enhancing efficiency and effectively managing cloud investments.
 It promotes accountability and data-driven decision-making to support business growth.